Making concrete, public commitments will help give structure and accountability to the things I intend to work on.

 Hi, and thanks for your interest in the YCH Anti-Racism Action Plan.
 This is a guiding document for the company, but I'm also making it public so you can see what I'm up to and monitor my progress.

-I am a white, cis-gendered, straight, upper middle class woman.
+I am a white, cis-gender, straight, upper middle class woman.
 All it takes for white supremacy culture to be perpetuated is for people like me to operate on auto-pilot, which I have done in many ways.
 I want to use what power and influence I do have to make the world more equitable and just.
 One way I can do that is to disrupt business as usual because our cultural defaults are set to favor whiteness.

 Black lives matter.
 If you're a potential client, collaborator, contractor, or employee, it's expected that you share this value and are doing your own work to be inclusive and anti-racist, white people especially.
 Perfection is not expected; good faith efforts are.